insecurityofthings/uC_mousejack/README.md

  Once you power the device on, the internal LED connected to pin 13 (called ledpin in the code), will blink two times for each pass over the entire channel range.
 When it sends an attack, the LED will glow solid.

- If you monitor the serial port using the PlatformIO IDE, you will see a lot of debugging information being printed while scanning and during attack.
+ If you monitor the serial port using the PlatformIO IDE, you will see the radio information details and a lot of debugging information being printed while scanning and during attack.

  Warning: No interaction is required to initiate an attack.
-Be careful where you use this device.
-We do not accept any responsibility for how this tool is used.

  Future
  ------